-Step Action 1 First create a design master, then select the 'Create New Replica' menu option and follow the on-screen instructions.
+Step Action First create a design master, then select the 'Create New Replica' menu option and follow the orinstructions.
 2 Edit the replica over time and, when required, return the file for merging with the design master.

 • In the Corporate, Unified and Ultimate editions of Enterprise Architect, if security is enabled you must have 'Manage Replicas' permission to create a replica